neomjs/benchmarks/.github/EPIC-Performance-Showcases.md

     - [x] Sub-task: Create a UI with a large table and standard benchmark buttons (`Create 1k rows`, `Create 10k rows`, `Update every 10th row`, `Select`, `Swap`, `Remove`, `Clear`).
     - [x] Sub-task: Implement the logic for these basic operations to establish a recognizable performance baseline.

-- [ ] Task: **Phase 2 (The Neo.mjs Advantage):**
+- [x] Task: **Phase 2 (The Neo.mjs Advantage):**
-    - [ ] Sub-task: Add a `Start/Stop Real-time Feed` button that simulates high-frequency WebSocket updates to hundreds of rows per second.
+    - [x] Sub-task: Add a `Start/Stop Real-time Feed` button that simulates high-frequency WebSocket updates to hundreds of rows per second.
-    - [ ] Sub-task: Add a `Run Heavy Calculation` button that triggers a multi-second, computationally expensive task in the app worker.
+    - [x] Sub-task: Add a `Run Heavy Calculation` button that triggers a multi-second, computationally expensive task in the app worker.
-    - [ ] Sub-task: Add a continuously running CSS animation (e.g., a spinner) and a text input field to serve as visual indicators of main-thread responsiveness.
+    - [x] Sub-task: Add a continuously running CSS animation (e.g., a spinner) and a text input field to serve as visual indicators of main-thread responsiveness.
     - [x] Sub-task: Investigate and implement moving the "Heavy Calculation" to a dedicated Task Worker to ensure the App Worker remains responsive.

 - [ ] Task: **Phase 3 (Benchmarking & Promotion):**
-    - [ ] Sub-task: Build comparable versions in mainstream frameworks (e.g., React with `react-window`), ensuring they use best-practice virtualization for a fair comparison.
+    - [ ] Sub-task: Build comparable versions in mainstream frameworks (e.g., React with TanStack Table and `react-virtual`), ensuring they use best-practice virtualization for a fair comparison.
     - [ ] Sub-task: Conduct rigorous performance testing, capturing videos and metrics (FPS, CPU, blocking time) that clearly show the competitor's UI freezing or stuttering during stress tests while the Neo.mjs version remains fluid.
     - [ ] Sub-task: Implement automated scrolling tests to capture FPS and jank metrics under various load conditions.
     - [x] Sub-task: Generate a `BENCHMARK_RESULTS.md` file to compare dev vs. prod performance.